Social Security Optimization

 • Not yet subject to RMDs

-This created what I often call a tax planning window — a period where income is temporarily lower and strategic decisions can have an outsized long-term impact.
+That is what I call a tax planning window — a stretch where income is temporarily lower and the decisions you make can have an outsized long-term impact.
+Most retirees do not know they are in one until it has closed.

 1. Strategic Roth Conversions

-Over several years, we converted portions of their traditional IRAs into Roth IRAs, carefully:
+Over the next several years, a coordinated plan would convert portions of their traditional IRAs into Roth IRAs, carefully:

 • Filling lower tax brackets